 [Midyear Security Roundup: 202 Vulnerabilities in Supervisory Control and Data Acquisition (SCADA) Disclosed in 1H 2018]

 Patching significantly reduces an enterprise’s exposure to these threats.
 However, it continues to be a perennial challenge for many organizations.
 In fact, surveyed organizations took an average of 197 days just to identify a data breach.
 Preventing data breaches is exacerbated by the added task of monitoring internet-of-things (IoT) devices and industrial-internet-of-things (IIoT) systems.
-IT and security teams may also find it arduous, if not virtually impossible, to download, test, and deploy patches for all vulnerabilities before they’re exploited — while also keeping systems, networks, and servers up and running.
+IT and security teams may also find it arduous, if not virtually impossible, to download, test, and deploy patches for all vulnerabilities before they’re exploited — while also keeping gateways, endpoints, networks, and servers up and running.

 Zero-day attacks are increasingly striking businesses.
 But urgent countermeasures like emergency/out-of-band patching and virtualization can cause operational downtime and additional overhead.
 There’s also compliance issues like the hefty fines that EU General Data Protection Regulation (GDPR) can impose or the stringent patching requirements of the Payment Card Industry (PCI).